Nachox07/crypto-app-frontend/README.md

 Once it is running, you just need to run `yarn start`

+Now it should open a browser tab on `http://localhost:3000`

 ## Testing

+### Unit testing

 The command to run the unit tests is:

 `yarn test`

+## Integration testing

+The following command open Cypress with the available suites:

+`yarn cypress:open`